brene/docs/content/reference/simple-api.md

 The Simple API provides several possibilities to fetch, modify or traverse your data.
 It features
 * generated queries based on models
 * traversal of the data graph
-* generated mutations based on models + relations
+* generated mutations based on models and relations

 ## Generated Queries

-A *query* enables you to declare data requirements in your app and by supplying multiple [fields](platform#field).
+A *query* enables you to declare data requirements in your app by supplying multiple [fields](platform#field).
 All queries are automatically generated.
 To explore them, use the [playground](platform#playground) inside your project.

 All queries look like this: